stephengaito/documentArchive/features/architecture/Readme.md

 (HTTP over SSL/TLS).
 HTTPS can, today, optionally require clients to supply a client certificate.
-By requiring both the standard server and the rarely used client certificates in the HTTPS protocol, we ensure there is a very low probability of a man in the middle attack (that is, there is no agent in the middle who is listening to the communication).
+By requiring both the standard server and the rarely used client certificates in the HTTPS protocol, we ensure there is a very low probability of a "agent in the middle attack" (that is, there is no agent in the middle who is listening to the communication).
 We also raise the confidence that the client is who they say they are.

 Again, for our purposes, another secure communication technology is VPN (virtual private networks).
 If a FandianPF instance is bound